-Now that you're ready to make the shift to a standing desk monitor, it's crucial to understand how the value of height and position enhances the flow of your work and postural health.
-The height of your desk should generally be at elbow height with a 90-degree angle from the floor.
+Now that you're ready to make the shift to a standing desk monitor, it's crucial to understand how the value of height and position enhances the flow of your work and proper standing desk posture.
+The proper height for a standing desk should generally be at elbow height with a 90-degree angle from the floor.
 Your eyes need to be looking at the top third of your monitor for ideal monitor height.
 The focal distance is also vital, as the screen needs to be placed about 24 inches away from your eyes to prevent eye strain and improper head tilting.
 Because of this, positioning the monitor lower rather than higher is better for overall health.

 Your desk is the mainstay of your occupation, where your bright ideas and productivity flow.
-It makes sense for you to feel comfortable at your work station, therefore alleviating any obstacles to the health benefits of a standing desk.
+It makes sense for you to feel comfortable at your workstation, therefore alleviating any obstacles to the health benefits of a standing desk.
 Sitting all day promotes a litany of well-being issues, no matter how you slice it.
 If you invest in good shoes, a comfortable surface underneath your feet, and most importantly, a quality monitor that fits your desk height and positioning, you can step back and watch your genius rise.
-Read our blog on 5 tips to get the most out of your standing desk.

 Below are a few points to consider when using your desk monitor:

-- Height - The keyboard and your monitor all demand an acceptable monitor height.
-Standing desk keyboard height is the cornerstone of good posture.
+The keyboard and your monitor all demand an acceptable standing desk monitor height.
+A keyboard height is the cornerstone of good posture.
 The position of the monitor should be about 40-45 degrees, where you're slightly looking down to the center of your screen.
 A proper rule of thumb is to gauge the monitor position to the top of your head.

-- Durability - If the monitor has a lifelong guarantee, chances are your position and optimal standing desk height will align with the strength of the system you're working on and the keyboard with which it sits.
+If the monitor has a lifelong guarantee, chances are your standing desk position and optimal desk height will align with the strength of the system you're working on and the keyboard with which it sits.
 Tweaking your monitor and standing position is normal throughout the day, especially while working with others or fatigue sets in.
 However, adjust your desk to fit your needs.